CouchCMS/Documentation/src/contents/tags-reference/editable/group.md

 # type = 'group'

-Editable region of type _group_, in fact, is not editable at all.<br/>
+Editable region of type _group_, in fact, is not editable at all.
 It is meant to group together related editable regions and thus improve end user experience.

 As an example, suppose a template has the following editable regions -